anfinil/activity-feed/README.md

 # Next, we instantiate the updater by passing the list of users,
 # and then we publish the event across all of the corresponding feeds.
-@feed = ActiveFeed::NewsFeed.new(user_id_list)
+@feed_updater = ActiveFeed::NewsFeed.updater(user_id_list)
-@feed.publish(sort: Time.now, event: event)
+@feed_updater.publish(sort: Time.now, event: event)
 ```

-Instead of passing the list of user IDs, you can pass an AREL statement,
+Instead of passing the list of user IDs, you can pass an `ActiveRecord::Relation`,
-or a block which should return the next element in the array when called,
+or a block — which should yield the next element in the array when called,
 or nil when exhausted.

 For any object types besides Integer, ActiveFeed will call a method